maxtyson123/MaxOS/docs/Notes.md

 - To get around this the kernel has to be put in userspace once fully initiated.
 Userspace tells the device to ignore "outb" commands and other low level operations.
 - However, programs do have to communicate with the hard drive and other devices so there has to be some, managed , way of doing so.
 - So instead system calls are used.
 Basically the program will call a software interrupt (0x80) and then the kernel will read infomation from the AX and BX registers (AX and BX were set before the interrupt, AX is the system call number and BX is parameters)
-- There for the implementation for this just involves setting up an interrupt handler that handles the interrupt 0x80, reads the AX  and BX registers and then runs the relative function
+- Therefore the implementation for this just involves setting up an interrupt handler that handles the interrupt 0x80, reads the AX  and BX registers and then runs the relative function
 <!-- TOC --><a name="networking"></a>
 # Networking
 <!-- TOC --><a name="driver-am79c971"></a>